Harnessing blockchain opportunities in the energy sector

 To break through this dilemma, Siemens Energy has developed Automated Pay-Per-Use, which lets utilities pay for upgraded services as they’re used with a share of the price when revenue is generated (i.e., electricity is successfully sold).
 Blockchain ensures that the exact profit of the power plant is calculated and transferred on a pro rata basis.
 This means that service products which cause high investment costs (CAPEX) for companies can be shifted into operating costs (OPEX), resulting in new financing models for Siemens Energy’s products and solutions.
 “It’s no longer about amortizing entire costs at once,” explains Rossbander, “only costs for the installation, when necessary, and costs for each use.
 So, it’s possible to generate energy and at the same time calculate and pay the investment and operating costs accurately.”
 Such a model also means that customers and solution providers will share part of the operating risk in the future.
 And here is precisely where the model is revolutionary.

 " The world is changing, and we have to change and adapt as well.
-Blockchain helps us think differently and introduce those new ways of thinking "Maria Rossbander, Lead for the Marketing Strategy for the Region Middle East and Innovation Specialist, Siemens Energy
+Blockchain helps us think differently and introduce those new ways of thinking "Maria Rossbander, Strategic Marketing and Innovation Specialist at Siemens Energy

 Digital identities, 3D printing andenergy trading

 We meet Maria Rossbander at the Eastside Gallery, where tourists have their pictures taken in front of the old border, joggers walk through the former border strip and construction cranes bear witness to a high level of activity.
 It seems to be a good place to talk about a new technology like blockchain.
 And about its possibilities for a global company like Siemens, whose more than 170-year history testifies to the fact that one cannot ignore the future, even if one is rooted in a strong tradition.